Table of Contents

 Action Item 2: Consider what you can eliminate completely from your budget.

 Action Item 3:Eliminate every subscription, service and/or membership program you can live without.

-Action Item 4: Make a note of the financial benefits of each expense eliminated.
-Pay attention to; the amount saved on interest accrued and shortening of the term of your loan.
+Action Item 4: Make a note of the financial benefits of each expense cut.
+Pay attention to the amount saved on interest accrued and shortening of the term of your loan.

 Complete elimination of some of your favorite non-essentials can feel emotionally painful, but the emotional stress of out of control debt is far more damaging.
 For instance, debt can cause anxiety, depression, sleep issues, and marital stress, to name a few.
 The benefits of gaining control of your debts provide other emotionally welcomed benefits such as; stress relief, a good night’s sleep, and a family life free from unnecessary financial burdens.